Service as Action

 Living Non Nobis Solum – Not For Ourselves Alone

 Service has been a central tenet of the LCC experience since the school’s founding, heeding its motto Non Nobis Solum – Not for Ourselves Alone.
 Developed at a young age and practiced throughout a lifetime, community service helps students mature, strengthens their sense of social responsibility, and educates them about the role they play in a global society.
 Through community service, students come to realize that everyone can and should reach out to help others.
 With a commitment to serving others, demonstrating empathy and raising awareness within our local, national and international communities, students at all levels participate in age-appropriate community service activities.

 The Community Service Program is designed to involve students in helping others and to encourage awareness and compassion.
-Depending on the grade level, students take part in the Helping Hands Programme, visit a seniors’ residence, Ste.
+Depending on the grade level, students take part in the Helping Hands Program, visit a seniors’ residence, Ste.
 Justine’s Hospital and a daycare.
 They participate in an off-site visit to help out at a local preschool, collect goods for Sun Youth and the NDG Food Depot, or take part in activities with people with Alzheimer’s disease.

 Middle School students are required to participate in community service opportunities throughout the year.
-They visit local organizations, including Generations Foundation, MADA, LaSalle Boys and Girls Club, JEM, Éco Cartier, Greene Centre, and Chez Doris.
+They visit local organizations, including Generations Foundation, MADA, LaSalle Boys and Girls Club, JEM, Éco-quartier, Greene Centre, and Chez Doris.
 Students works through and reflect on the International Baccalaureate Middle Years Programme (IB MYP) learning outcomes on a yearly basis.
 Students who establish themselves as leaders in community service are recognized at the end of their time in Middle School.